 Some of the benefits of mobile automation testing include the ability to reduce the amount of time needed for mobile testing, improve test coverage, and find bugs more easily.
 Automation can also help to improve the accuracy of mobile tests, as well as make it easier to re-run tests if necessary.

-What are some of the best mobile automation testing tools?
+What are some of the best mobile app qa automation tools?

-Some of the best mobile automation testing tools include Appium, Perfecto, and KIF.
+Some of the best mobile app qa tools include Appium, Perfecto, and KIF.
+These tools provide mobile phone application testing capabilities for various applications such as iOS, Android, and Windows Phone.
 No matter the size or language of your app, these various tools can support you.
 Their easy-to-use interface makes creating a mobile app simple and quick.

 How do I choose the right mobile automation testing tool for my app?